kamadland/ministry-guide/pages/03.Introduction/03.installation/docs.md

 Community services such as Richmond Cards, Richmod Gives, Richmond Multicultural Community Services, Richmond Society for Community Living helps those with special needs, and volunteerism is very strong.
 There is even a Richmond Community Services Advisory Council that brings together representatives from non-profits and government.
 Richmond is also rich with museums, heritage sites and theatres, as well as 2010 Winter Olympic Games sites that can be visited.

+##### Impact on Ministry
+How this all affects our ministry is a complicated questions with a complicated answer.
+I think by seeing the above information as the context in which we do ministry would help shape how we do ministry.
+One thing is for certain, we cannot compete with all that is offered in our metropolotan area.
+Between sports clubs, school work and school play, arts, entertainment, a never-ending supply of restaurants and other fun things to do, there is no point in trying to "entertain" our youth.

+Also, as is evident from the list of schools above and the various cities in which they are located, our church is a "commuter church", not a community church.
+We need to operate as such, and realize that events that are spontaneous and last minute will not be well-attended.
+People need to know well in advance of events, and there must be effective and thorough communication.

+There are also many opportunities to serve.
+We have many immigrants in our community.
+We also have many who are struggling to make ends meet; all you have to do is take a look at the cost of housing to know that.